vulpineblaze/ld44_reap_into_cash/README.md

 ## Status
 Project has met requirements.

-## Contributing
-State if you are open to contributions and what your requirements are for accepting them.

 ## Inspiration
 This game was inspired by the American T.V. show "Dead Like Me."